-As of June 30, 2021 and 2020, the amount included in unrestricted cash equivalents is \$4,272,468 and \$3,072,883, respectively.
+As of June 30, 2022 and 2021, the amount included in unrestricted cash equivalents is \$4,707,784 and \$4,272,468, respectively.

 The above amounts represent the cost of the investment pool shares, and are considered to approximate market value.
 The investment pool is categorically exempt from the New York State collateral requirements.
+However, any underlying investments that are certificates of deposit are held at individual FDIC insured institutions.
 The Investment Pool issues a publicly available financial report that contains financial statements and required supplementary information for the System.
 The report may be obtained by writing to NYLAF Administration, PMA Financial Network, 2135 City Gate Lane 7th FL, Naperville, IL 60563.